How to Stop Mortgage Trigger Lead Calls

 If you've bought or sold a house before, you might already be familiar with what can sometimes only be described as a tsunami of calls, emails and mail.
 All of it comes, for the most part, from companies you are not working with for your new mortgage.

 So what's the deal?
 Is your lender selling your information?
-That's a common misconception, but no we are not.
+That's a common misconception, but most likely no.

 Before you can find out who is selling your information, understand why your information gets sold.
 These companies are all reaching out to give you a competing offer, because you were interested in a mortgage and applied elsewhere.
 When a consumer (that's you) completes a mortgage application and gives the lender permission to pull their credit, the lender uses specific codes to get the records.
 These codes alert the credit bureaus (Experian, TransUnion, Equifax) that the consumer is shopping for a mortgage, and then the credit bureaus will turn these into trigger leads.
 That's when mortgage companies and other lenders buy these trigger leads.
 These companies will match up that information with contact information that is available in other databases, and that's when you start getting calls and mail.